Scale-free unique continuation estimates and Logvinenko-Sereda Theorems on the torus: Proof of Theorem

-To conclude the proof consider the case when the parallelepipeds $J_l$ are not disjoint.
-We proceed by induction on the number of parallelepipeds $n$.
+To conclude the proof, consider the case when the $d$-dimensional rectangles $J_l$ are not disjoint.
+We proceed by induction on the number of $d$-dimensional rectangles $n$.
 If $n=1$ the result is true by either Theorem \ref{thm:1} or equation \eqref{eq:final}.

 Let us assume that \eqref{eq:md-LogSer-torus-2} is true for $n\leq N$ and let us consider the case when $n=N+1$.